vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Different agreement types and when to use them

-Vipps recurring payments is a fairly flexible service, that allows you as a merchant to tailor the user experience in Vipps to your needs by utilizing the normal agreements, initial charges, campaigns, or a combination of those.
+Vipps MobilePay recurring payments is a fairly flexible service that allows merchants to tailor the user experience in the Vipps MobilePay app by utilizing the normal agreements, initial charges, campaigns, or a combination of those.

-This can be a bit confusing when deciding on which implementation to go for.
+This can be a bit confusing when deciding on which implementation to use.
-In short our advice is to implement support for all our flows, and also implement features in your own systems for moving between the flows depending on the use case.
+In short, our advice is to implement support for all our flows, and also implement features in your own systems for moving between the flows depending on the use case.

 ### Normal agreement